Azure/azure-relay/samples/hybrid-connections/node/hyco-https-simple/README.md

 If you start multiple concurrent listeners on the same name, you will see that subsequent runs of the sender will be distributed across all connected listeners.
 You can have up to 25 listeners concurrently listening on one name.
-If a listener is dropped (close it), you'll find the client that had an open connection to that listener promptly failing and a reconnect will be directed to one of the remaining listeners.
+If a listener is dropped (close it), you'll find the client that had an open connection to that listener promptly failing and any reconnect will be directed to one of the remaining listeners.